compsigh/web/app/docs/web-platform/how-to-publish.md

 <p style={{ color: 'var(--color-light-50)' }}>Default: based on the location of your file</p>

-The web platform uses **filesystem routing:** your post's <CasePreserver>URL</CasePreserver> directly maps to where it is on the repo. e.g. a file at `app/docs/leadership/about.md` becomes `compsigh.club/docs/leadership/about`.
+The web platform uses **filesystem routing:** your post's <CasePreserver>URL</CasePreserver> directly maps to where it is on the repo. e.g. a file at `app/docs/leadership/about.md` becomes `https://compsigh.club/docs/leadership/about`.

-If you want to bind your post to a route other than where your file is located, you can specify a `slug` relative to the root route (`compsigh.club`).
+If you want to bind your post to a route other than where your file is located, you can specify a `slug` relative to the root route (the `app/` directory).

 An appropriate use case would be where you have an ordered list of posts for your compsigh clone workshop, structured like this: